Ljzd-PRO/KToolBox/README.md

 ## License

-KToolBox is licensed under MIT.
+KToolBox is licensed under BSD 3-Clause.

 Copyright © 2023 by Ljzd-PRO.